nitu-catalin1998/nitu-catalin1998/README.md

 ## About

 Inquisitive Computer Scientist and Engineer, having experience in academia and industry, both as a Teaching Assistant and as a Software Engineer Intern.
-Seek to enhance understanding of Machine Learning and Data Science as a Master's student or Developer.
+Seek to enhance understanding of Machine Learning and Data Science as a Master's student at EPFL university.
 Recently graduated from college in the top 5% with perfect scores in Programming, broad knowledge of Mathematics, and a solid foundation regarding Machine Learning and Artificial Intelligence.

 ## Experience